Matho/electricity-saver/README.md

 Select `System events > Low charge > System func halt` and also `System Task > Min charge > enable treshold pod 10%`

 Now it should do soft-shutdown, when battery charge meet 10% charge status

+## 7. SSD disc instead of microSD card
+I recommend do not use microSD cards and use ssd disc instead.
+Here is detailed gist [how to migrate from microSD card to USB SSD disc](https://gist.github.com/Matho/e19da93c367114f330d1dd076a0ed392)